kklein/pydata_ams/slides/slides.md

 ![bg right 100%](../imgs/monet_risotto.png)

-- Can either be prepared
+- Risotto can either be prepared
-  - in a laborous and delicate fashion, involving a lot of **stirring**
+  - in a laborous and delicate fashion, involving a lot of **stirring** or
   - in a cut-throat, cantine style fashion, **not** involving a lot of **stirring**
 - Consumers of risotto are **free to decide how much they pay** for